frizb/Linux-Privilege-Escalation/README.md

 What files can I execute?

+Can I write files into a folder containing a SUID bit file?
+Might be possible to take advantage of a '.' in the PATH or an The IFS (or Internal Field Separator) Exploit.

 If any of the following commands appear on the list of SUID or SUDO commands, they can be used for privledge escalation: